may-ay/external_cpp_functionality_in_cmdstan/README.md

 [cmdstan-2.29.2.tar.gz](https://github.com/stan-dev/cmdstan/releases/download/v2.29.2/cmdstan-2.29.2.tar.gz).

-Once the tar.gz is downloaded and unzipped into a directory of your choosing (the system's home directory was used for this example), then you open a terminal window and cd into the unzipped folder (e.g. `cd ~/cmdstan-2.29.2/`).
-Within your terminal window, run `make build` to complete the CmdStan installation process.
+Once the tar.gz is downloaded and unzipped into a directory of your choosing (the system's home directory was used for this example), you can open a terminal window and cd into the unzipped folder (e.g. `cd ~/cmdstan-2.29.2/`).
+Inside your terminal window, run `make build` to complete the CmdStan installation process.
 If you wanted to delete CmdStan from your system, you can run `make clean-all` from the same directory as you called `make build`.

-More recent versions of CmdStan can be used.
-However, the external C++ functionality may differ with future releases of CmdStan
+More recent versions of CmdStan can be used; however, the external C++ functionality may differ in future releases of CmdStan.

 The details of the system used for this walkthrough: